Shre-19-yansh/SQL-----Foodie-Fi/Case_Study_Answer.md

 ```
 <img width="263" height="245" alt="image" src="https://github.com/user-attachments/assets/ed82c48d-9a44-44a3-9640-793e04076971" />

+- All the months March, May, June, July, August, Seotember, October, Novermber and December have a count of 1.

 3. What plan start_date values occur after the year 2020 for our dataset?
 Show the breakdown by count of events for each plan_name
 ```SQL
 SELECT plan.plan_name, COUNT(*)